Murders of Chaney, Goodman, and Schwerner: Investigation and public attention

 The bodies of the CORE activists were found only after an informant (discussed in FBI reports only as "Mr. X") passed along a tip to federal authorities.
 They were discovered on August 4, 1964, 44 days after their murder, underneath an earthen dam on Burrage's farm.
 Schwerner and Goodman had each been shot once in the heart; Chaney, a black man, had been severely beaten, castrated and shot three times.
 The identity of "Mr. X" was revealed publicly forty years after the original events, and revealed to be Maynard King, a Mississippi Highway Patrol officer close to the head of the FBI investigation.
 King died in 1966.

 In the summer of 1964, according to Linda Schiro and other sources, FBI field agents in Mississippi recruited the mafia captain Gregory Scarpa to help them find the missing civil rights workers.
 The FBI was convinced the three men had been murdered, but could not find their bodies.
 The agents thought that Scarpa, using illegal interrogation techniques not available to agents, might succeed at gaining this information from suspects.
 Once Scarpa arrived in Mississippi, local agents allegedly provided him with a gun and money to pay for information.
 Scarpa and an agent allegedly pistol-whipped and kidnapped Lawrence Byrd, a TV salesman and secret Klansman, from his store in Laurel and took him to Camp Shelby, a local Army base.
 At Shelby, Scarpa severely beat Byrd and stuck a gun barrel down his throat.
 Byrd finally revealed to Scarpa the location of the three men's bodies.
 The FBI has never officially confirmed the Scarpa story.
 Though not necessarily contradicting the claim of Scarpa's involvement in the matter, investigative journalist Jerry Mitchell and Illinois high school teacher Barry Bradford claimed that Mississippi highway patrolman Maynard King provided the grave locations to FBI agent Joseph Sullivan after obtaining the information from an anonymous third party.
 In January 1966, Scarpa allegedly helped the FBI a second time in Mississippi on the murder case of Vernon Dahmer, killed in a fire set by the Klan.
 After this second trip, Scarpa and the FBI had a sharp disagreement about his reward for these services.
 The FBI then dropped Scarpa as a confidential informant.

-In a famous eulogy for Chaney, CORE leader Dave Dennis voiced his rage, anguish, and turmoil: